AthirsonSilva/AthirsonSilva/README.md

 **▸** 🔭 I’m also studying systems development at "ETEC de Guaianazes"

-**▸** 📫 I have interest in data science, artificial intelligence, machine-learning, and data analysis
+**▸** 📫 I have interest in software-engineering, well, back-end development to be more specific.

-**▸** 📫 I also have knowledge in mobile and web full-end development with Java, React-native, Node.js, Express.js, Nest.js, Python, php and SQL.
+**▸** 📫 I also have knowledge in mobile and web full-end development with Java, React-native, Node.js, Python, php, Laravel and SQL.

 <br>
 <br>